elatov/elatov.github.io/_posts/2013-03-07-monitor-different-systems-with-munin.md

     munin_node_enable="YES"

-Then let&#8217;s allow out master to connect to this node.
+Then let's allow out master to connect to this node.
 Edit **/usr/local/etc/munin/munin-node.conf** and add the following line:

     allow ^192\.168\.1\.100$